thingsboard/thingsboard.github.io/docs/user-guide/device-profiles.md

 The new Rule Chain will receive all telemetry, device activity(Active/Inactive) and device lifecycle(Created/Updated/Deleted) events.
 This setting is available in the Device Profile wizard and Device Profile details.

-{% capture gallery %}
- /images/user-guide/device-profile/rule-chain-setting.png
-{% endcapture %}
-{% include images-gallery.html%}
+{% include images-gallery.html imageCollection="ruleChainSetting" %}

 ### Queue Name